jodogne/OrthancMirror/Core/SQLite/README.txt

 * The reference counting mechanism has been reimplemented to make it simpler.
-* The PalantirException class is used for the exception mechanisms.
+* The PalanthirException class is used for the exception mechanisms.
 * A statement is always valid (is_valid() always return true).
-* The classes and the methods have been renamed to meet Palantir's coding conventions.
+* The classes and the methods have been renamed to meet Palanthir's coding conventions.